colindembovsky/cols-agent-tasks/Tasks/Tokenizer/README.md

 1. **File Pattern**: minimatch supported filter for file(s).
 1. **Tokenize Type**: JSON is the only supported type currently.
 1. **Includes**: Comma-separated list of properties to include.
 Use this to only tokenize a small number of values.
-1. **Excludes**: Comma-separated list of properties to exclusd.
+1. **Excludes**: Comma-separated list of properties to exclude.
 Use this to excluse a small number of values.

 ## Includes and Excludes
 If both Includes and Excludes is empty, then all values will be tokenized.
 If you wish to only tokenize a small subset of values,